Srikarmk/100-days-of-code-Srikar/README.md

 ✅Got my @GitKraken and @hackerrank (Python) Certifications done today👇!!
 Super happy about these😩.

 Onto the last quarter of my journey ...
 Feeling good😌

+## Day 76 of #100DaysOfCode

+✅Started learning Django and started a project with it.
+✅Learnt about virtualenv and packaging managers in python.

+I wanted to do more but.... well moving on 🥹